Annona

-Currently, seven Annona species and one hybrid are grown for domestic or commercial use, mostly for the edible and nutritious fruits; several others also produce edible fruits.
+A. muricata, A. squamosa, A. reticulata, A. senegalensis, A. scleroderma, A. purpurea) and one hybrid (the atemoya) are cultivated for domestic or commercial use, mostly for the edible and nutritious fruits; several others such as A. crassiflora and A. salzmannii also produce edible fruits.
 Many of the species are used in traditional medicines for the treatment of a variety of diseases, though their efficacy has yet to be validated scientifically.
 Several annonaceous species have been found to contain acetogenins, a class of natural compounds with a wide variety of biological activities.
 The first complete genome for a species in this genus (Annona muricata) was published in 2021.
+The earliest fossils have been found in the Lance Formation dating to the Late Cretaceous.

 Description

 Annona species are taprooted, evergreen or semideciduous, tropical trees or shrubs.
 The plants typically grow in areas where air temperature does not drop below 28 F, especially Cuba, Jamaica, Central America, India the Philippines and Calabria (southern Italy).
 However, they have also been known to grow in certain parts of the Andes mountains in South America and in Florida.

 The woody trunks have thin bark that has broad and shallow depressions or fissures which join together and are scaly, giving rise to slender, stiff, cylindrical, and tapering shoots with raised pores and naked buds.
 Leaf blades can be leathery or thin and rather soft or pliable, bald or hairy.

 The flowering stalks rise from axils, or occasionally from axillary buds on main stems or older stems, or as solitary flowers or small bundles of flowers.
 Usually, the three or four deciduous sepals are smaller than the outer petals that do not overlap while in bud.
 Six to eight fleshy petals are arranged in two whorls—the petals of the outer whorl are larger and do not overlap; inner petals are ascending and distinctively smaller, and nectar glands are darker pigmented.
 The numerous stamens are ball-shaped, club-shaped, or curved and hooded or pointed beyond anther sac.
 Numerous pistils, attached directly to the base, are partially united to various degrees with a distinct stigma, with one or two ovules per pistil; the style and stigma are club-shaped or narrowly conic.

 One fleshy, ovate to spherical fruit is produced per flower.
 Each fruit consists of many individual small fruits or syncarps, with one syncarp and seed per pistil.
 Seeds are bean-like with tough coats; the seed kernels are toxic.

 Pollination occurs via Dynastid scarab beetles, which appear to be basic generalists within the genus Annona.
 Those species of Annona which are more morphologically derived, as well as all Rollinia spp., possess reduced floral chambers and attract small beetles such as Nitidulidae or Staphylinidae.